chrisallenlane/mind-machine/README.md

 https://mind-machine.chris-allen-lane.com

 1. Visit the app on a mobile device.
-2. Tap the screen to enter "fullscreen" mode.
+2. Tap the screen to enter "fullscreen" mode and begin a session.
 3. Insert the mobile device into a Google Cardboard (or equivalent) headset.
 4. Assume a comfortable, meditative posture.